 Its Streets, Its Neighborhoods, Its Future…

-Today, West Main Street is a vital urban street, a locally designated historic district, and an important connection between the University of Virginia and Downtown Charlottesville, and to the surrounding neighborhoods.
+West Main Street is a vital urban street, a locally designated historic district, and an important connection between the University of Virginia and Downtown Charlottesville, and to the surrounding neighborhoods.
 The City of Charlottesville has undertaken a plan to update the street with widened sidewalks, dedicated bicycle lanes, a diversity of trees and landscape plantings, and opportunities for historic interpretation and social gathering.

 The plan’s priorities include: